 Per 24 CFR 92.250, the City of Davis is required to establish guidelines for subsidy layering review and underwriting reviews on all HOME-funded housing projects.
-The City reserves the right to be more stringent than the underwriting guidelines, dependent upon project type, construction type, and other varying factors.
-The application contains a checklist of all information required for submittal.
+The City reserves the right to be more stringent than the

 To apply for HOME funding, all applicants must submit all materials required by the HOME Request for Proposals checklist.
 Applicants will need to submit all items prior to receiving a formal commitment of funds from the City.
 All items should be available with the initial application.